gonmf/matilda/README.md

  9x9  |  |
 13x13 |  |

-Calculated using [CGOS](http://cgos.boardspace.net/) match settings with the ELO of GNU Go 3.8 as baseline for estimating the ELO.
-The translation of ELO to Japanese ranks was made with the table from [SL](http://senseis.xmp.net/?GoR).
-Hardware is the equivalent to an medium range consumer computer from 2014.
+These values are estimates based on the results against a reference opponent, GNU Go 3.8.
+They used [CGOS](http://cgos.boardspace.net/) match settings and the hardware equivalent of a medium range consumer computer from 2014.
+The translation of ELO to Japanese ranks is made with the table from [SL](http://senseis.xmp.net/?GoR).
 In terms of strength Matilda is pretty strong in small boards, but still needs a lot of work in 19x19.

 **System Requirements**